-Since MSH6 and PMS2 pathogenic variant carriers have a lower risk of CRC and the age at diagnosis is later than in patients with MLH1 and MSH2 pathogenic variants, start screening at 25-30 years in MSH6 and 35 years in PMS2 carriers, unless an early-onset cancer exists in a given family.r
+Since MSH6 and PMS2 pathogenic variant carriers have a lower risk of colorectal cancer (CRC) and the age at diagnosis is later than in patients with MLH1 and MSH2 pathogenic variants, start screening at 35 years in MSH6 and PMS2 carriers, unless an early-onset cancer exists in a given family.rr

 A study of 114 Lynch syndrome families comparing outcomes of screening at intervals of <2 years with >2 years demonstrated CRCs were diagnosed at a higher stage with the longer interval surveillance.
 Evidence supports screening 1–2 yearly.r

 Since 57% of the neoplasms in Lynch syndrome occur proximal to the splenic flexure,r visualisation to the caecum is essential.

 Considerable evidence supports the effectiveness of aspirin as risk-reducing medication for CRC in high risk Lynch syndrome patients (35-40% reduction in CRC risk).
 The benefit appears five years after starting aspirin and persists for at least 20 years.
 While there is limited evidence about the optimal dose and starting age, regular daily low-dose aspirin could be considered.r

 Hysterectomy is the only proven intervention which significantly reduces the risk of endometrial cancer.r

-There is no evidence to support a survival benefit from TVU and aspiration biopsy.r Where possible, surveillance should be offered in the context of a clinical trial.r
+There is no evidence to support a survival benefit from transvaginal ultrasound (TVU) and aspiration biopsy.r If surveillance is offered, it should be done in the context of a clinical trial.r

 Data extrapolated from other high-risk groups demonstrates annual TVU and serum CA125 levels have low sensitivity and specificity for ovarian cancer, and do not reliably detect ovarian cancers at an early stage, nor do they affect outcomes.
-This is true of women in the general population and women at high risk of hereditary ovarian cancer.
+This is true of women in the general population and women at high risk of hereditary ovarian cancer.r